Skip to main content

 I'm Ready to Register

-This year, we’re offering our first ever Japanese Plastering Workshop.
-Instructor Kyle Holzheuter will lead us for 6 days of in-depth, hands-on instruction utilizing clay and lime plaster.
-Japan has an incredibly rich tradition of using clay and lime plasters and an amazing culture of craftsmanship dedicated to these humble yet extraordinary natural materials.
-Over the course of 6 days, we’ll cover both base coat and finish coat applications.
-Beginner plasterers who want to take a deep dive and experienced plasters who want to level up their craft are welcome to join us for this exclusive workshop
+After a very successful inaugural class in 2025, instructor Kyle Holzhueter will return to lead another Japanese Plastering Workshop in 2026.
+This is 6 inspiring days of in-depth, hands-on instruction emphasizing traditional earth and lime plaster recipes.
+Japan has a rich tradition of using earth and lime plasters and an amazing culture of craftsmanship dedicated to these humble yet extraordinary natural materials.
+Over the course of 6 days, we’ll cover base coat, brown coat, and finish coat applications.
+Beginner plasterers who want to take a deep dive and experienced plasters who want to level up their craft are welcome to join us for this exclusive workshop.

 Japanese Plastering Workshop Details